ASK92/Adverserial-AI/README.md

 | Basic Defense | 122.70 | 28% reduction |
 | Advanced Defense | 5.82 | 97% reduction |

+While both defense systems achieve 100% effectiveness, they differ significantly in performance cost.
+The Basic Defense maintains 122.70 FPS (28% reduction), making it suitable for real-time applications.
+The Advanced Defense, while more comprehensive, reduces throughput to 5.82 FPS (97% reduction), making it better suited for high-security scenarios where latency is acceptable.
+This trade-off analysis demonstrates the practical considerations necessary when deploying security defenses in real-world systems.

 #### Trade-off Summary

 **Basic Defense**: